Last Updated on March 12, 2023

 This easy recipe for rhubarb sauce will become a standby for all you rhubarb lovers, and it may convert some of the uninitiated into the ever-growing rhubarb fan club.
-This rhubarb sauce is quick & easy, deliciously tart and sweet, and lets you enjoy an extra serving of veggies for dessert.
+This rhubarb sauce recipe is quick & easy, deliciously tart and sweet, and lets you enjoy an extra serving of veggies for dessert.
 Add rhubarb sauce to your roster of healthy treats!

 WHY MAKE A RECIPE FOR RHUBARB SAUCE?